From OpenClaw to EasyClaw: Turning Agent Infrastructure into a Real Product

 If you’re building, working solo, or exploring AI agents, this might resonate.

-Still evolving, but already shaped by real usage and real constraints.
+Still evolving—and now shaped by more than a thousand registered users, real usage, and real constraints.

 Héctor Guedea